-The Organisation for Economic Co-operation and Development's (OECD) Development Assistance Committee (DAC), in 1998, defined gender equality as "... the equal enjoyment by women and men of socially valued goods, opportunities, resources, and rewards.
-The aim is not that women and men become the same, but that their opportunities and life chances become and remain equal." of all genders is not explicit, a policy or programme runs a significant risk of ignoring vitally relevant social dynamics because the activities will be based on the implicit assumption that all stakeholders involved are homogenous, which is almost never the case.
-Neglecting different needs, experiences and knowledge based on gender and gender roles significantly affects the policy or programme's potential effectiveness.
+The Organisation for Economic Co-operation and Development's Development Assistance Committee, in 1998, defined gender equality as "... the equal enjoyment by women and men of socially valued goods, opportunities, resources, and rewards.
+The aim is not that women and men become the same, but that their opportunities and life chances become and remain equal."

+For example, a gender analysis of agricultural labour in a particular country should help determine if and why any sexual division of labour exists, how this impacts access to resources and what policies or actions could be put in place to ensure equal access and opportunity.
+If inclusion of people of all genders is not explicit, a policy or programme runs a significant risk of ignoring vitally relevant social dynamics because the activities will be based on the implicit assumption that all stakeholders involved are homogenous, which is almost never the case.
+Neglecting different needs, experiences and knowledge based on gender and gender roles significantly affects the policy's or programme's potential effectiveness.